Itinerary at a glance

 With Cologne humor in the baggage you leave the cathedral city and cycle along the banks of the Rhine till you reach the medieval town of Zons.
 This fortress city with a city wall still entirely preserved is also called the Rothenburg of the Rhineland'.
 It features the mighty Rhine Tower from 1388, the Juddeturm with baroque dome and a windmill with a wooden mill from the 17th century.
 You continue cycling the Rhine cycle path and in the afternoon you reach Düsseldorf's Old Town, also known as "the longest bar in the world'.
 This expression leads back to the 250 pubs, restaurants and bars, lined up in the streets of the old town.
 Relax with a real Düsseldorf Altbier at Castle Square and enjoy a wonderful view of the Rhine.
-This square with the area around the castle tower was named as one of the most beautiful squares in Germany.
-Overnight in Dusseldorf.

 Again directly on the Rhine you cycle first to Kaiserswerth with the picturesque ruins of "Kaiserpfalz".
 Shortly after you take the ferry to cross the river to the left side of the Rhine.
 Here you take a short sidetrip to see the Moated Castle Linn.
 The green floodplains drain away and make space for impressive industrial architecture until the cycle path leads on the right side of the Rhine to the river mouth of the Ruhr.
 From here it is only a short distance to downtown Duisburg.
 Here it is worthwhile to take a boat tour of the largest inland port in Europe before you let the evening fade away in one of the many bars and restaurants at the harbor and waterfront.